Benue State House of Assembly

 The Benue State House of Assembly is the legislative arm of the government of Benue State of Nigeria.
-It is a unicameral legislature with 32 members elected from the 23 local government areas of the state.
-This makes the number of legislators in the Benue State House of Assembly 32.
+It is a unicameral legislature with 37 members elected from the 23 local government areas of the state.
+Bigger local government areas has two to three representatives at the state assembly.
+For example, the most populous local government areas like Gboko and Makurdi have three representatives each at the state assembly.

 The 10th assembly of the Benue State House of Assembly is Chaired by Memberga Alfred Aondover as the speaker and it was inaugurated on the 5th of June 2023.